mattcreager/todo-example/README.md

 ### Local Setup

-If you'd like to work on the maps demo on your local machine, you'll need to do some setup.
+If you'd like to work on the todo demo on your local machine, you'll need to do some setup.

 #### Prerequisites